soroush-mim/StreamVGGT/README.md

 ```

 ## Demo
-We provide a demo for StreamingVGGT, based on the demo code from [VGGT](https://github.com/facebookresearch/vggt).
+We provide a demo for StreamVGGT, based on the demo code from [VGGT](https://github.com/facebookresearch/vggt).
 You can follow the instructions below to launch it locally or try it out directly on [Hugging Face](https://huggingface.co/spaces/lch01/StreamVGGT).
 ```bash
 pip install -r requirements_demo.txt python demo_gradio.py